Stream Processors

 Schema Validation

-• Output must match the bound data model structure
+• Output must match the referenced data model structure

 • Field types validated against payload shapes